Adewunmi-Joshua/cloud-practitioner-journey/Cloud Basics.md

 # Zones
-**Availability Zones** are specific locations within a region where data centers are placed.
-Each region has multiple zones, and they work together to improve availability and reduce delays.
+**Zones** are specific spots within a region where those data centers live.
+Every region has a few of these zones, and they team up to make sure things stay up and running and to keep things fast.

 **Example:**

-Nigeria can be seen as a region.
+Let's say Nigeria is a region.

-Within Nigeria, Lagos may have multiple zones such as:
+Inside Nigeria, Lagos might have several zones spot, maybe like:

 - Victoria Island  (data center 1 is here)
 - Ikoyi   (data center 2 is here)